VFPX/Win32API/functions_alphabetical.md

 ***

 [GdiSetBatchLimit](libraries/gdi32/GdiSetBatchLimit.md)
-Sets the maximum number of function calls that can be accumulated in the calling thread`s current batch.
+Sets the maximum number of function calls that can be accumulated in the calling thread's current batch.
 The system flushes the current batch whenever this limit is exceeded.

 ***